snaplet/docs-old/docs/04-references/data-operations/reduce.md

 :::note Experimental

 This is a preview feature.
-We would love your feedback.
+We would love your feedback!

 :::